KIS3 camp drone

 West Antarctica is largely ice-covered, which means its geological archives are hidden.
 Scientific drilling is vital to access valuable archives of past climate and ice sheet behaviour.

-We are embarking on an ambitious drilling and research programme with international collaborators to obtain the sedimentary history at two locations (Kamb Ice Stream and Crary Ice Rise) near the modern grounding zone of the West Antarctic Ice Sheet.
+This ambitious drilling and research programme with international collaborators aims to obtain the sedimentary history at two locations (Kamb Ice Stream and Crary Ice Rise) near the modern grounding zone of the West Antarctic Ice Sheet.
 In this location, along the Siple Coast in the West Antarctic interior, the West Antarctic Ice Sheet first lifts off from the sea floor and begins to float.

 Our team of engineers has developed a new ice and sediment drilling system.
-We will first melt a hole through floating ice with a hot water drill.
-Then a purpose-built light-weight sediment coring system will drill over a hundred meters into the sea floor.
+They first melt a hole through floating ice with a hot water drill.
+Then the purpose-built light-weight sediment coring system will drill over a hundred meters into the sea floor.
 This transportable system is capable of recovering ~200 metres of sediment from beneath the sea floor in places where the combined depth of the ice shelf (or sea ice) and water column is over 1000 metres thick.

-A larger team of international scientists will gather at the end of each drilling season to study the sediments and reveal environmental secrets currently hidden beneath the ice.
+A larger team of international scientists will study the sediments and reveal environmental secrets currently hidden beneath the ice.
 The new records will be used to reconstruct past climate conditions and will tell us how the West Antarctic Ice Sheet behaved in the past.
 We can then test the climate and ice sheet models that we use to project, understand and foresee our possible future.

 This new information will allow us to take a huge step forward as we strive to learn just how sensitive West Antarctica is to a warmer climate.
 We will find out whether our efforts to reduce greenhouse gas emissions can save the Ross Ice Shelf and West Antarctic Ice Sheet and limit global sea level rise.